Ancient & Modern - Jordan

 - from USD $3300 per person

 This privately-chauffeured tour brings together all of Jordan’s remarkable highlights, from Amman, Jerash, Petra, Wadi Rum and the Dead Sea.
 It uses the finest hotels and offers a chance to explore Jordan in depth at a leisurely pace.

 Jordan is incredibly interesting historically, and this itinerary enables guests to see the best of the country in a more leisurely fashion

-The views are spectacular: across the countryside from Kerak Castle, over Wadi Araba from Petra's Monastery and of course in the spectacular Wadi Rum
+The views are spectacular: across the countryside from Showbak Castle, over Wadi Araba from Petra's Monastery and of course in the spectacular Wadi Rum

 Even Wadi Rum is bursting with history, being the location in which Lawrence of Arabia's Arab Revolt was launched, and giving you the opportunity to visit the Seven Pillars of Wisdom and TE Lawrence's house

-Spending a night at the Wadi Rum Desert Camp gives an immense feeling of space and tranquillity
+Spending a night in the desert gives an immense feeling of space and tranquillity

 Jordan's spas utilize Dead Sea materials, excellent for recuperating at the end of a busy itinerary